 Kelp forests are the ocean’s tropical rainforests, providing habitats for more than 700 species of fish, invertebrates, and other algae.

-THE PROBLEM is that we’ve lost approximately 40,000 acres of kelp forests in the Santa Monica Bay and Palos Verdes Peninsula due to human activity.
+THE PROBLEM is that we’ve lost approximately 9,900 acres of kelp forests along the Southern California coastline due to human activity.
 For years, humans hunted the sea otter to near elimination, which allowed the invasive overpopulation of the sea urchin, which eats the ‘roots’ of the kelp and keeps it from growing.
-Without sea otters to keep their numbers in check, the sea urchins swarmed like locusts along the sea floor, and over 60 square miles of kelp forests have disappeared.
+Without sea otters to keep their numbers in check, the sea urchins swarmed like locusts along the sea floor, and over 15 square miles of kelp forests have disappeared.

 THE SOLUTION = a team of volunteer and commercial divers organized by The Bay Foundation clear sea urchins one 300 sq. meter plot at at time.
 The result has been instantaneous.
-Within days of clearing the sea floor, the kelp quickly returns, eventually growing up to 2 feet per day, and in a matter of 3 months the forest:
+Within days of clearing the sea floor, the kelp quickly returns, eventually growing a foot per day, and in a matter of 3 months the forest:

 * supports a multitude of marine life, restoring a flourishing ecosystem – seals, crustaceans, and all kinds of fish;

 * and…. sequesters a LOT of carbon.

 This year, we've launched our "Kelp Challenge" - an online fundraising contest where the top raisers for Kelp Restoration on our site receive prizes, such as:

 • A Stand Up Paddle board lesson for 10 people